 MegaWatt Ventures is dedicated to providing a high-energy forum that encourages students, engineers, universities, researchers, and entrepreneurs to develop innovative products and companies that address today’s global energy issues.
-While only ten teams will be selected to compete for the $50,000 prize, all applicants are encouraged to take advantage of the workshops and contact networks that MegaWatt Ventures is able to provide.
+While only eight teams will be selected to compete for the $50,000 prize, all applicants are encouraged to take advantage of the workshops and contact networks that MegaWatt Ventures is able to provide.

 The selected finalist teams will be required to participate in a virtual training program and are expected to proactively tap into the contacts that are provided to assist in accelerating the development of a relevant product prototype and a fundable business plan.

 Who can apply?

 In order to participate in the MegaWatt Ventures competition, at least 50% of any participating team’s “formal team members” must be actively enrolled in an accredited U.S. university or college.
 “Formal team members” are defined as those individuals eligible to directly receive prize money or services awarded.
 Teams must be “student-led”, meaning the efforts and execution of the business must be from students.

 Entrants must be early-stage ventures.
 Teams must meet the following criteria:

 Ventures may not have equity capital totaling more than $200,000 prior to selection of the MegaWatt Ventures competition winner

 Teams are not required to incorporate before entering the competition, but must be incorporated and have an Employer Identification Number (EIN) prior to receiving awards or prizes

 Student members of the formal team must have combined minimum equity of 20% of the company

 Teams can be located anywhere in the U.S; Teams from the following states are highly encouraged to participate: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Puerto Rico, South Carolina, Virginia, and Tennessee